ihesp/IPART/joss/paper.md

 component, denoted as $\delta(I)$.
 The difference $I - \delta(I)$
 gives the transient IVT component, from which AR candidates are searched. \autoref{fig:thr} shows this decomposition process.
-It could be seen that after this separation of back/transient components, it comes trivial to locate AR-like features.
+It could be seen that after this separation of background/transient components, it comes trivial to locate AR-like features.

 ![(a) The IVT field in kg/m/s at 1984-01-26 00:00 UTC over the North Hemisphere. (b) the IVT reconstruction field ($\delta(I)$) at the same time point. (c) the IVT anomaly field ($I-\delta(I)$) from the THR process at the same time point.\label{fig:thr}](fig3.png)

-After locating ARs at various time steps, an single curve is sought for each AR as a summary of its location.
+After locating ARs at various time steps, a single curve is sought for each AR as a summary of its location.
 A directed planar graph model is used in this process, and weighted Dijkstra path searching algorithm is used to find this "AR axis".
 Further details can be found